InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_world_node.md

 cmake_minimum_required(VERSION 3.10)
 project(HelloWorld)

-set(hello_SRCS hello.cxx)
-if(EMSCRIPTEN)
-  include(ITKBridgeJavaScript)
-endif()

-add_executable(hello ${hello_SRCS})
+add_executable(hello hello.cxx)
 ```

 We use the `add_executable` command to build executables with itk.js.
-This command is augmented by the `ITKBridgeJavaScript` CMake module.
-This module, along with the [Emscripten](https://kripken.github.io/emscripten-site/) toolchain, is contained in the itk.js [dockcross](https://github.com/dockcross/dockcross) Docker image.
+The [Emscripten](https://kripken.github.io/emscripten-site/) toolchain along with itk.js build and execution configurations are contained in the itk.js [dockcross](https://github.com/dockcross/dockcross) Docker image used by the itk-js command line interface (CLI).

-The same code can also be built and tested with native build tools with the standard `add_executable` CMake command.
+Note that the same code can also be built and tested with native operating system build tools.
+This is useful for development and debugging.

 Next, build the program with the itk.js CLI, `itk-js`.
 This is shipped with the `itk` package, and the CLI can be executed from the local *node_modules* folder with [`npx`](https://www.npmjs.com/package/npx).
 The `itk-js` CLI will invoke the toolchain contained in the dockcross Docker image.
 Pass the local source code directory root into `itk-js build` to perform the build.